US STOCKS-Futures flat as impact from UK election seen as limited

 By Tanya Agrawal

-June 9 U.S. stock index futures were little changed on Friday as the shocking result of the British general election seemed to have a limited impact on investor sentiment.
+June 9 (Reuters) - U.S. stock index futures were little changed on Friday as the shocking result of the British general election seemed to have a limited impact on investor sentiment.

 * British voters dealt a devastating blow to Prime Minister Theresa May in a snap election, wiping out her parliamentary majority, just weeks before Brexit negotiations are due to begin.